jennifersmith/myblog/source/_posts/2012-09-23-you-write-it.markdown

 ### What about the devops team?

-So if the task of supporting the application in production is now the responsbility of the developers, what does the devops team do?
-It sounds a little like I am doing them out of a job.

-For our team right now, supporting the system in production and "firefighting" is detracting from the real work in managing the other parts of the infrastructure that support the application - managing load balancers, VMs and starting to tackle hard problems like autoscaling and disaster recovery.
-We lack the context that the developers of the applications have to effectively support them.
-We also have to spend a great deal of time explaining bugs and features to our development team to allow them to have sufficient information to recreate and fix these issues.

-I am not suggesting that our team completely stop worrying about supporting our applications.
-In fact that would be extremely silly as most of our team have a great deal of experience in fault localisation, diagnosis and mitigation.
-I am spending some time in the devops team (I like to think of it as a secondment!) and the amount I have been learning from the rest of my team is incredible!
-I hope to take these skills back with me into my normal role.
+Have I taken away part of this team's job?
+Well not really.
+In the last few months that I have spent as part of this team I have noticed that this firefighting detracts a great deal from our actual work.
+It's actually pretty difficult too as we are trying to support code and features that we didn't write.
+Raising bugs and communicating the work that needs to be done to the dev team also takes a long time.

+Just like the application teams, we have features and systems that we are developing and looking after.
+Instead of web sites and services, we look after servers, provisioning, load balancers, replication.
+In fact when it comes down to it, we are just another dev team responsible for a distinct set of components.

+Does that mean the devops team should stop firefighting all together?
+Probably not.
+Individuals in our teams have a great deal of experience and many tools and tecniques up their sleeves for fault localisation, mitigation and so on (even if it is just being handy with netcat!).
+Losing that would be silly.

-I believe that the role of the devops team when it comes to application support should that of guidance, support and collaboration with the application developers.
+The role of the devops team when it comes to application support should that of guidance, support and collaboration with the application developers.
 I believe that is really what 'devops' means after all.

 \* I use inverted commas here as I don't think 'devops' is a great name for a team